spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 ### Automatically switching to the database of the current tenant

-When making a tenant the "current" one, the package will execute all tasks that are specified in the `make_tenant_current_tasks` key of the `multitenancy` config file.
+When making a tenant the "current" one, the package will execute all tasks that are specified in the `switch_tenant_tasks` key of the `multitenancy` config file.

 The package ships with a task called `SwitchTenantDatabase` to will make the tenant database connection use the database whose name is in the `database` attribute of the tenant.

-You should add this task to the `make_tenant_current_tasks` key.
+You should add this task to the `switch_tenant_tasks` key.

 ```php
 /*